The day after Christmas: A quiet, stay in our pajamas kind of day. A day to reflect, to rest, to bask in God’s goodness. One I always look forward to.

 Then I ordered some more Legos…

-How did the 25 Days of Random Kindness go?
+How did the 25 Days of Random Acts of Kindness Go?

-Honestly, we have never done anything as a family 25 days in a row… and this plan was not the one to change that.
-But random kindness we did, looking for opportunities everyday, and everywhere we go, which then became the most blessed thing we’ve done together for Advent so far (besides listening to Handel’s Messiah!)
+I could not recall ever doing a project as a family lasting 25 days, but random kindness acts we did, looking for opportunities everyday, and everywhere we go.
+It became the most blessed thing we have done together during Advent (over listening to Handel’s Messiah!)

-On Day One, the kids, wanting to be well prepared, asked me to buy all kinds of goodies to bless particular people on their list.
-But there were also days when they looked for ways to be a blessing and to help someone, that didn’t involve money or tangible things at all.
-Those turned out to be the most amazing ones, as we reflected now.
+In their effort to be well prepared, the kids asked to buy different items/treats to bless people on their list.
+But there were also days when they looked for ways to be a blessing and to be of help which didn’t involve money or tangible things at all.
+Those turned out to be the most amazing, as we reflected now.

 And look, another family tradition in the making:

-The kids never stopped ringing the bells.
+For two solid hours, the kids didn’t stop ringing the bells.
 They were so tired after, the little guy fell asleep as soon as we got on the bus.
-We worked them hard, I guess:) That was Day 4.
+We worked them hard, I guess.
+That was Day 4.

-One day particularly stood out for me: The kids– realizing how blessed they are, and that there are many, many less fortunate children all over the world (in this case, Uganda) they could share their blessings with– each gave the money they had.
+One day particularly stood out: Realizing how blessed they are, and that there are many, many less fortunate children all over the world they could share their blessings with (in this case, Uganda) — each gave the money they had.
 Sacrificially.
-They make us so proud.
+Oh they make us so proud.

 There was also a day when one of them commented, “Oh no, we forgot to do random kindness two days in a row!”
-I had to remind them of things we did- in which they didn’t even realize were acts of kindness at that time.
+I had to remind them of things they did- in which they didn’t even realize were acts of kindness.

-Needless to say, our Advent celebrations will never be the same again.
-Blessings to all!
+We were transformed.
+Truly our Advent celebrations will never be the same.
+Blessings to all of you!